Trump promises he won't say it, then he does

 Irony is implicit in paralipsis, which is why so many comedians use it to make us laugh and feel in on the joke.

-A few months later, at a raucous rally in Fort Dodge, Iowa, Trump delivered what can only be described as an oratorical masterclass.
+A few months later, at a raucous rally in Fort Dodge, Iowa, Trump delivered a kind of oratorical masterclass.

 First up was Marco Rubio: